- The Department offers an honors major for students of outstanding academic promise with an overall GPA of 3.5 or

 - Students with a 3.3 overall average and 3.5 in Political Science are eligible to join Pi Sigma Alpha (the honorary society in Political Science).

-We are now accepting applications to the Pi Sigma Alpha Honor Society.
+We are not currently accepting applications to the Pi Sigma Alpha Honor Society.
+Applications will go live in early fall.

-Applications should be completed no later than November 6th.
-Please contact Academic Program Manager, Nicole Rutherford at firstname.lastname@example.org if you have any questions.
+Please contact Undergraduate Program Coordinator, Dustin Hahn at firstname.lastname@example.org if you have any questions.